-On the 18th of December 2019, Guillaume Sahut will defend his PhD entitled "Numerical simulation of boiling on unstructured grids" (view the details of the project)
+On the 18th of December 2019, Guillaume Sahut will defend his PhD entitled "Numerical simulation of boiling on unstructured grids"

 The defense will take place at 10 am in room K118 at the LEGI.